tmpsantos/mbutil/README.md

         --create            Create an empty mbtiles database.
         --execute=COMMAND   Commands to execute for each tile image. %s will be replaced with the file name.
-This argument may be repeated several times and can also be used for --import/--export/--merge/--compact.
+This argument may be repeated several times and can also be used together with --import/--export/--merge/--compact.

     Options: